 An HE AP may send an NDP feedback report poll variant trigger frame with the type subfield set to “0” for “resource request”.

+If the Feedback Type subfield in the User Info field of the NDP feedback report poll variant trigger frame is set to 0 for “resource request”, the Scheduling Type subfield shall be set to 0.

-If the type subfield in the common info field of the NDP feedback report poll variant trigger frame is set to 0 for “resource request”, a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues and would like to be triggered in UL MU.
+If the Feedback Type subfield in the User Info field of the NDP feedback report poll variant trigger frame is set to 0 for “resource request”, a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues and would like to be triggered in UL MU.

-If the Symbol size subfield in the common info field of the NDP feedback report poll variant trigger frame is set to 0 for a “one bit feedback”, each STA that is scheduled for providing a feedback is assigned an RU, a P-matrix code and a set of 12 tones to transmit a bit b0.
+If the Feedback Size subfield in the User Info field of the NDP feedback report poll variant trigger frame is set to 0 for a “one bit feedback”, Each STA that is scheduled for providing a feedback is assigned an RU_TONE_SET, a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a bit b.

-The meaning of the values of that bit b0 is defined in the following table:
+The meaning of the values of that bit b is defined in table 9-ax13:

 Table 9-ax13— Meaning of the values for b0 with the resource request type